-Policy 1.6 Ākonga with Special Needs
+Policy 1.7 Students with Special Needs

-Some ākonga have special learning needs such as hearing and visual impairment.
+Some students have special learning needs such as hearing and visual impairment.
 Their learning should be supported through the provision of additional resources of time, material and expertise.

-- To ensure that ākonga with special needs are provided with assistance and programmes of learning designed to obtain for them the greatest possible benefit from their school experience. - To support the Mahinawa satellite school at Porirua College
+To ensure that students with special needs are provided with assistance and programmes of learning designed to obtain for them the greatest possible benefit from their school experience.

-1. Ākonga with special needs will be identified by contributing schools, independent assessments and parental notification.

-- 2. When identified as having a special need, the ākonga will be provided with: - a) Access to advisory services, dependent on ākonga eligibility, and information as to additional resources that are available. - b) Consideration of the need for an Individual Educational Plan (IEP). - 3.
-All ākonga with special needs will be encouraged and enabled to participate in the wider life of the College no matter what the special need or disability. - 4. Ākonga with special needs will be given every opportunity to succeed and excel in their areas of choice. - 5.
-The HOF Personalised Learning will maintain a Special Needs Register of those ākonga meeting the criteria for assistance. - 6.
-The HOF will be responsible for the coordination and monitoring of programmes. - 7.
+- 1. Students with special needs will be identified by contributing schools, independent assessments and parental notification. - 2.
+When identified as having a special need, the student will be provided with: - a) Access to advisory services, dependent on student eligibility, and information as to additional resources that are available. - b) Consideration of the need for an Individual Educational Plan (IEP). - 3.
+All students with special needs will be encouraged and enabled to participate in the wider life of the College no matter what the special need or disability. - 4.
+Students with special needs will be given every opportunity to succeed and excel in their areas of choice. - 5.
+The HOF Personalised Learning will maintain a Special Needs Register of those students meeting the criteria for assistance. - 6.
+The HOF will be responsible for the co-ordination and monitoring of programmes. - 7.
 To be eligible for special examination conditions the school must be in possession of a report from an independent assessor which is no more than three years old.
-The HOF will maintain a register of ākonga eligible for special assessment conditions and will apply to NZQA for them as appropriate. - 8.
-That the Mahinawa staff and ākonga shall be welcomed as staff and ākonga of the College, although funded through Mahinawa. - 9.
-That Mahinawan ākonga shall be given the opportunity to participate in mainstream classes, supported by Mahinawa staff.
+The HOF will maintain a register of students eligible for special assessment conditions and will apply to NZQA for them as appropriate.

-- 1. The Policy was approved and adopted by the Board at its meeting held on 1 July 2021 and became effective from that date. - 2.
+- 1. The Policy was approved and adopted by the Board at its meeting held on 30 August 2018 and became effective from that date. - 2.
 When the board approved this policy it agreed that no variations of this policy or amendments to it could be made, except with the majority approval of the board.